wirefreethought/geodb-java-client/README.md

 ## Cookbook

-### Find all cities in the US starting with 'San' and having a minimum population of 100,000.
+Find all cities in the US starting with **San** and having a minimum population of 100,000.

 ```
 geoDbApi.findCities(